coralogix/dynamic-tco/README.md

 Add S3 Permission to Lambda Created Role ##(This should be done by Sam Template)

-POST To ApiGateway must include header
+POST To ApiGateway must include header  that will be compared with the variable FUNCTION_KEY "Function-Key": "thisismysecretkey"

-  "Function-Key": "thisismysecretkey"
+For Other Cluster use Env Variable:
+CORALOGIX_LOG_URL=https://<Cluster URL>/api/v1/logs
+where <Cluster URL> is
+coralogix.com	or coralogix.us	or app.coralogix.in